 - 1 cup of walnuts, toasted and chopped

-- Cream the butter and the cream cheese together until smooth and soft.
+- Cream the butter, cream cheese, and sugar together until smooth and soft.
 Add in the orange zest and eggs, and beat until well combined.
 Mix in the flour until a dough is formed.
 This may require a bit of kneading.

 - If you want to ferment the dough, leave it to rest at room temperature for 2-6 hours.
-See notes for more details on fermenting the dough.
+See the section above for more details on fermenting the dough.
+Otherwise, leave the dough to rest for 10 minutes while you put together the filling.
+The dough can also be made in advance and stored in the fridge for up to 3 days.

-- To make the filling, mix the grated apple with the lemon juice, cinnamon and ground dates.
+- To make the filling, mix the grated apple with lemon juice, cinnamon, and chopped raisins.
 Then stir in the walnuts.

 - To form the rugelach, divide the dough into three balls.
-Roll one ball out into a large circle, it should be about 1/4″ thick.
+Roll one ball out into a large circle, it should be about 1/4-inch (5 mm) thick.

-- Spread a layer of cream cheese over the circle, then sprinkle on 1/3 of the filling.
+- Spread a thin layer of cream cheese over the circle, then sprinkle on 1/3 of the filling.

 - Cut the circle into 8 or 12 triangular wedges (depending on if you want large or small rugelach.)

 - Carefully roll the rugelach into a crescent shape.
 Place on a cookie sheet.
-They can be packed quite closely as they won’t rise too much.
+They can be packed quite closely as they won’t rise very much.
+See the section above for more details, including photos, to help you form the rugelach.

 - Repeat the process with each of the other two balls of dough.